There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 When discussing expensive and rare marbles, it’s important to establish the definition of “condition.”

-Always be cautious of unscrupulous dealers, who try to pass off new marbles for antique valuable marbles.
-Marble collectors should be leery of dealers claiming a vintage rare marble in incredible condition.
+Always be cautious of unscrupulous dealers trying to pass off new marbles for valuable antique ones.
+Marble collectors should be cautious of dealers claiming a vintage rare marble in excellent condition.

 The Pontil Mark

-The pontil mark is the area where the blown glass was held by a stick as it was being formed into the marble.
+The pontil mark is where a stick held the blown glass as it formed into the marble.

 Common on old glass marbles, it will be slightly rougher than the rest of the marble and won’t be found on machine-made marbles.